fxmarty/rikai-mpv/README.md

 ```

 Modifications will be applied to rikai-mpv after compiling TypeScript into JavaScript with `tsc`, as rikai-mpv uses plain JavaScript with node.js.

+## Known issues

+Outlining text in Qt is tricky.
+The current solution may well break repainting of the subtitles, and a better solution is welcome if found.
+If repainting of subtitles is broken (e.g. only some part is showing, or it is not showing at all even though the semi-transparent background is showing), the culprit is most likely here: https://github.com/fxmarty/rikai-mpv/blob/main/subtitles_popup_graphics.py#L452

 ## Under the hood